nikolajjensen/SunCalc/README.md

 A Swift Package for calculation of Sun and Moon positions and phases.

-This project is based on the [Java version](https://github.com/shred/commons-suncalc) written by Richard "Shred" Körber, and shared under the [Apahce License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This project is based on the [Java version](https://github.com/shred/commons-suncalc) written by Richard "Shred" Körber, and shared under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ## Accuracy
 Astronomical calculations are far more complex than throwing a few numbers into an obscure formula and then getting a fully accurate result.
 There is always a tradeoff between accuracy and computing time.